 You’ve been procrastinating your holiday shopping all season, and now you’re in a bit of a jam.
 Dec.
-15 is the Christmas delivery deadline for USPS Standard Parcel Post and FedEx Ground shipments, and Dec.
-18 is the cutoff for standard shipping from Amazon and UPS 3 Day Select shipments (unless you want to pay more for priority mail services).
+15 was the Christmas delivery deadline for USPS Standard Parcel Post and FedEx Ground shipments, and Dec.
+18 was the cutoff for standard shipping from Amazon and UPS 3 Day Select shipments (unless you want to pay more for priority mail services).

 One of the very best last-minute gifts, electronic gift cards are great because you can spend as much — or as little — as you want.
 And all you have to do is print them out or email them to the recipient — just make sure it is a gift card they’ll actually want.